Getting to Know the Updated NSSE

-Launched in 2013, the updated NSSE survey is built upon years of evidence-based testing, institutional feedback and recent advances in educational and survey research.
-While survey changes range from minimal adjustments to entirely new content, the updated instrument maintains NSSE’s signature focus on diagnostic and actionable information related to effective educational practice.
+Launched in 2013, the updated NSSE questionnaire is built upon years of evidence-based testing, institutional feedback and recent advances in educational and survey research.
+While item changes range from minimal adjustments to entirely new content, the updated instrument maintains NSSE’s signature focus on diagnostic and actionable information related to effective educational practice.

-The survey was updated with four goals in mind:
+The questionnaire was updated with four goals in mind:

 - Develop new measures related to effective teaching and learning;